WADA may ask IOC to retest Russian Sochi doping samples

 While the cost of retesting could limit WADA's ability to probe frozen athletes' samples from the 2014 Sochi Olympics, athletes have called for action in the wake of the Russian allegations.

-"I think that retesting of samples has to be done in an intelligent and focussed manner," said Beckie Scott, chair of the WADA athletes' committee and a former Canadian Olympic champion.
+"I think that retesting of samples has to be done in an intelligent and focused manner," said Beckie Scott, chair of the WADA athletes' committee and a former Canadian Olympic champion.

 "That being said, it could happen.
 Obviously now, with the report that came out in the NY Times, there is increased pressure and reason to do so."